 If you love baking, a stand mixer is an ideal investment.
 They're also good for general whipping, mixing and kneading tasks.
-We picked our five favourite models.
+Discover our favourite food mixers.

 Get the biggest machine you can afford so you don’t have to do several batches for one recipe, but remember to think about whether you’ll be able to store attachments and the equipment itself.
 Every model should come with a dough hook, a balloon whisk attachment and a beater tool.
 Popular attachments like meat grinders and electric pasta machines are useful but can be tricky to use and don’t utilise the mixer’s powerful motor or large bowl.